XiaoBaoBao719/Arduino-Robot-Arm/README.md

 Written in C/C++.

-Off the shelf ML frameworks like Pytorch and YOLO utilized.
+Off the shelf ML frameworks, like Pytorch and YOLO, were used.